19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Board may engage in activities not directly related to Fund and may call for information

-76\.—(1) The Board may, if the Minister is satisfied that it is in the public interest to do so, engage in activities not directly related to the administration of the Fund including, in particular, the compilation of information of a statistical nature or otherwise relating to members, employers and employees.
+76\.—(1) The Board may, if the Minister is satisfied that it is in the public interest for the Board to do so, engage in either or both of the following:

+(a) activities that are not related to, or that are not directly related to, the Fund or the administration of the Fund;

+(b) the compilation of information of a statistical nature or otherwise relating to members, employers and employees.

+[18/2009 wef 20/08/2009]

 (2) For the purpose of subsection (1), the Board may require members, employers and employees to furnish such particulars as may be necessary.